jetteim/exscudo-api-docs/README.md

 ### LIMITS

-* If an IP address exceeds the allowed amount of requests per minute (default 60) to a specific REST API endpoint - a HTTP 1003 code will be returned with error response.
+* If an IP address exceeds the allowed amount of requests per minute (default 60 for accessing endpoints with authentication and 5 if accessing market endpoints without authentication) to a specific REST API endpoint - a HTTP 1003 code will be returned with error response.
 * Upon receiving this response requests should be ceased.
 * Repeated API spamming will result in IP address ban.